 - 1 teaspoon smoked paprika

 - Preheat oven to 450 degrees F. Line a roasting pan with foil.
-Fit it with a rack and lightly grease the rack with 1 teaspoon coconut oil.
+Fit it with a rack and lightly grease the rack with 1 teaspoon avocado oil.

-- In a small bowl, use a fork to mix together the garlic powder, oregano, cumin, coriander, thyme, smoked paprika, kosher salt and black pepper.
+- In a small bowl, use a fork to mix together the kosher salt, black pepper, garlic powder, oregano, cumin, thyme and smoked paprika.

 - Sprinkle the seasoning mixture all over the pork tenderloin, then use your hands to rub it in, making sure it adheres.

 - Turn the heat off.
 Use tongs to transfer the seared pork tenderloin to the prepared roasting rack.
-Place in the hot oven and roast 20 minutes, or until an instant-read thermometer registers 145 degrees F (medium).
+Place in the hot oven and roast until an instant-read thermometer registers 145 degrees F (medium), about 20 minutes.

 - Remove the pork tenderloin from the oven.
-Loosely cover with foil and allow to rest 10 minutes before slicing and serving.
+Loosely cover with foil and allow to rest for 10-15 minutes before slicing and serving.